- Read More

 E = elevation

 Rest is essential after an ankle sprain and can be achieved in many different ways.
 Rest can be as simple as backing off from normal activities, or it can be a hard cast and crutches or walker.
 What's best for you?
 After a sprain, give the ankle several days before getting back to any activity.
 Only bear weight to tolerance.
-If the ankle hurts, back off and do less.
+If the ankle starts to hurt, back off and do less.
 Some weight-bearing is good because it helps break up scar tissue and encourages range of motion.
 Too much weight-bearing leads to unnecessary swelling.

 Ice controls swelling.
 Personally, I'm not a big fan of heat at any time during the healing of an ankle sprain.
 The more ice the better.
 Care should be taken not to injure the skin, particularly if a patient has a loss of sensation through a condition such as diabetic neuropathy.